mrward/sharpdevelop-blog/Blog/MvcScaffolding.md

 ##Scaffolding Database Context

 You can scaffold extra properties for your database context by using the **DbContext** scaffolder and specifying the model class and the name of the database context class.
+Create a new Blog class, as shown below.

+using System;

+    using System;

+    namespace BloggingSite.Models
+    {
+        public class Blog
+        {
+            public int Id { get; set; }
+            public string Name { get; set; }
+        }
+    }

-If you create a new Blog class and run the command below a new Blogs property will be added to your BloggingSiteContext class.
+ Now run the command below to update your database context and a new Blogs property will be added to your BloggingSiteContext class.

     Scaffold DbContext Blog BloggingSiteContext